 Food intolerance testing is a tool offered by commercial companies.
 They claim to test for intolerances by identifying potential food sensitivities and intolerances to specific foods.

 However, in many cases, the results can be misleading.
-It may suggest that your child is intolerant to a food that they can actually be eaten without any issues.
+It may suggest that your child is intolerant to a food that they can eat without any issues.

 This can be confusing and frustrating, especially if you remove foods from your child’s diet, based on these results.